 If you buy on the spur of the moment, without looking for quality and/or a perfect fit, you’ll get bored even faster than if you were buying clothes you really liked.

-Go for quality pieces, even if it means investing a little more, and avoid cheap clothes that tend to pile up in your wardrobe without warning.
+Go for quality pieces, even if it means investing a little more, and avoid cheap clothes that tend to pile up in your wardrobe.

 Take the time to try them on (ideally, buy in-store) and only leave with your purchase if you’re 100% convinced.
 Try them on again when you get home before ripping off the labels (a few days later if possible)!